WordPress/openverse/documentation/meta/media_properties/api.md

 #### `removed_from_source`

-**Help text:** Whether or not the media has been removed from the upstream source.
+**Help text:** Whether the media has been removed from the upstream source.

 (Audio-sample_rate-notes)=